koii-network/docs/develop/command-line-tool/create-task-cli/create-task.md

 ✔ Enter the name of the task … my-new-task
 ✔ Enter a short description of your task … This is a simple task ✔ Please select the type of network › IPFS
-✔ Enter the web3.storage API key … eyOiJkaWQ6ZXRocjoweDNhMzJGMjdGZUFENTU0RGRDRDAyRGVFRTZmNzcyRjQxN0MzYzdkMTsIm5hbWUiOiJzYXZpbmdIaX
+✔ Enter the Spheron API key … eyOiJkaWQ6ZXRocjoweDNhMzJGMjdGZUFENTU0RGRDRDAyRGVFRTZmNzcyRjQxN0MzYzdkMTsIm5hbWUiOiJzYXZpbmdIaX
 ✔ Enter the path to your executable webpack … /Users/<YOUR_HOME>/Documents/testing-task/dist/main.js FILEPATH /Users/<YOUR_HOME>/Documents/testing-task/dist/main.js
 ✔ Enter the round time in slots … 600